apple/GCGC/src/README.md

 > ## How to interact with the project
 - If you would like to compare any number of logs against each other, then running this tool would work for you.
-Navigate to [/src/notebooks](/src/notebooks) and run the comapre_logs file.
+Navigate to [/src/notebooks](/src/notebooks) and run the `analyze_logs_simple.ipynb` file.

 - If you would like to expand off of this tool to create more analysis, or compare the GC data against other program-related events, then creating a copy of the analysis notebook is required: [/src/notebooks](/src/notebooks).
 You are encouraged to use the [tutorials](../tutorials/) to familarize yourself with the Notebook soruce code.
+Use `analyze_logs_dev.ipynb` as a model, which has more documentation to what & how analysis is being run.

 > ## Implementation